I may receive commissions from purchases made through links in this article. Full Disclosure

 Recognizing and Avoiding Food Allergies When Starting Solids

 Common allergy reactions

-Skin Rashes (this includes general rashes, eczema
+Skin Rashes (this includes general rashes, eczema and hives)

 Dark circles under the eyes, watery eyes, swollen eyelids, red eyes